jbwtk/iotc-lora-gateway-example/readme.md

 This will automatically create and update the template and gateway device instance on IOTC as the lora nodes provide telemetry.

-If you do not have these credentials, a template json file (`./template[Unique ID].json`) will be written to the filesystem.
+If you do not have these credentials, a template json file (`./template_[Unique ID].json`) will be automatically written to the filesystem.

 As the lora nodes provide telemetry this will be updated, and can be uploaded to the IOTC portal.